lebr0nli/GEP/README.md

 ### `dont-repeat`

-When your input is empty and directly press `ENTER`, GDB will execute the previous command from history if that command doesn't have the property: `dont-repeat`.
+When your input is empty and directly press <kbd>ENTER</kbd>, GDB will execute the previous command from history if that command doesn't have the property: `dont-repeat`.

 As far as I know, there is no GDB API for checking a command's property.